Ulugbek1904/ClipboardGuidGenerator/README.md

 - Displays the generated GUID and the current date and time.
 - Copies the GUID and date/time to the clipboard.
 - Prompts the user to run the program again.
+#### If you want to download this console app you can write any time this gmail accounnt : julugbek023@gmail.com